Misr Al Khair Award for Leadership in Charitable and Sustainable Development Giving

 Photo Gallery

-The year 2015 represents a decisive moment in the global endeavor to find a sustainable future for seven billion people, who will exceed 9 billion people by 2050.
-For the next nine months, governments will determine their vision of a post-2015 development plan by agreeing on a set of sustainable development goals.
-Meanwhile, these governments themselves, within the framework of the United Nations Framework Convention on Climate Change, will formulate a new global agreement by December 2015 in Paris at the United Nations Conference on Climate Change to address climate change and at the same time seize the opportunity to combat it.
+2015 represents a critical moment in the global quest for a sustainable future for seven billion people, who will exceed 9 billion by 2050.
+Over the next nine months, governments will define their vision for a post-2015 development agenda by agreeing on a set of sustainable development goals.
+Meanwhile, within the framework of the UNFCCC, these same governments will work to draft a new global agreement by December 2015 in Paris at the UN Climate Change Conference in order to address the threat of climate change while seizing the opportunity to combat it.

-These two paths, although they come from different backgrounds and have their own dynamics and challenges, supportive of each other and interrelated, if it is intended to eliminate poverty, improve the ways of living, enhance prosperity, and inherit a healthy world that performs its functions for the next generation.
-Governments and society in general realized this basic relationship.
-The seventeen proposed sustainable development goals include target 13: "Take urgent measures to address climate change and its effects.
+These two paths, although coming from different backgrounds and having their own dynamics and challenges, must be mutually supportive and interconnected if they are to eradicate poverty, improve livelihoods, promote prosperity and pass on a healthy and functioning world to the next generation.
+Governments and society in general have recognized this basic relationship.
+The 17 proposed sustainable development goals include Goal 13: “Take urgent action to address climate change and its impacts.”

-and targets the Paris Agreement, which will bring all countries in a common issue for the first time, to reduce the high temperature in the world during this century to below two degrees Celsius.
+The Paris Agreement, which will bring all countries together in a common cause for the first time, aims to limit the rise in global temperature during this century to less than two degrees Celsius.

-In order to achieve this, the new treaty should set policies, paths, technologies, and funding methods for guarantee that global emissions reach their peak within a maximum of 10 years, start carbon removal from the economy around the world, and achieve the level of climate neutrality in the second half of the century.
-The climate neutrality, which is sometimes referred to as a tie of carbon emissions, or the net zero balance, does not differ in something about the restoration of the balance of the planet, in terms of the emissions and emissions out, to its previous state that prevailed a century and a half ago.
+To achieve this, the new treaty should establish the policies, pathways, technologies and financing methods needed to ensure that global emissions peak within a maximum of 10 years, begin decarbonizing economies around the world, and achieve climate neutrality in the second half of the century.
+Climate neutrality, sometimes referred to as carbon neutrality, or net zero, is nothing different than restoring the balance of the planet, in terms of emissions entering and emissions exiting, to its previous state that prevailed a century and a half ago.

 Target Group

-These two paths, although they come from different backgrounds and have their own dynamics and challenges, should be supportive of each other and interrelated, if it is intended to eliminate poverty, improve the ways of living, enhance prosperity, and inherit a healthy world that performs its functions to the next generation.
-Governments and society in general realized this basic relationship.
-The seventeen proposed sustainable development goals include target 13: "Take urgent measures to address climate change and its effects.
+These two paths, although coming from different backgrounds and having their own dynamics and challenges, must be mutually supportive and interconnected if they are to eradicate poverty, improve livelihoods, promote prosperity, and pass on a healthy and functioning world to the next generation.
+Governments and society in general have recognized this basic relationship.
+The 17 proposed sustainable development goals include Goal 13: “Take urgent action to address climate change and its impacts.”

-The goal of 13 of the sustainable sustainable development goals stressed decisively that the advancement of this task is under the framework of the United Nations Framework Convention on Climate Change, in order to reduce the slightest extent of double efforts and achieve the maximum benefit from limited resources.
+The proposed Sustainable Development Goal 13 critically emphasizes that this task is undertaken within the framework of the United Nations Framework Convention on Climate Change in order to minimize duplication of efforts and make the most of limited resources.

-The Paris Agreement, which will bring all countries in a common issue for the first time, aims to reduce the high temperature in the world during this century below two degrees Celsius.
+The Paris Agreement, which will bring all countries together in a common cause for the first time, aims to limit the rise in global temperature during this century to less than two degrees Celsius.

-In order to achieve this, the new treaty should set policies, paths, technologies, and funding methods for guarantee that global emissions reach their peak within a maximum period of 10 years, start removing carbon from the economy around the world, and achieving the level of climate neutrality in the second half of the century.
-The climate neutrality, which is sometimes referred to as a tie of carbon emissions, or the net zero balance, does not differ in something about the restoration of the balance of the planet, in terms of the emissions and emissions out, to its previous state that prevailed a century and a half ago.
+To achieve this, the new treaty should establish the policies, pathways, technologies and financing methods needed to ensure that global emissions peak within a maximum of 10 years, begin decarbonizing economies around the world, and achieve climate neutrality in the second half of the century.
+Climate neutrality, sometimes referred to as carbon neutrality, or net zero, is nothing different than restoring the balance of the planet, in terms of emissions entering and emissions exiting, to its previous state that prevailed a century and a half ago.

-Conditions for applying for the award: Fourth session 2022: climate work
+Conditions for applying for the award: Fourth session 2022: Climate action

 First: Conditions for applying for the NGO Award

-These two paths, although they come from different backgrounds and have their own dynamics and challenges, should be supportive of each other and interrelated, if it is intended to eliminate poverty, improve the ways of living, enhance prosperity, and inherit a healthy world that performs its functions to the next generation.
-Governments and society in general realized this basic relationship.
-The seventeen proposed sustainable development goals include target 13: "Take urgent measures to address climate change and its effects.
+These two paths, although coming from different backgrounds and having their own dynamics and challenges, must be mutually supportive and interconnected if they are to eradicate poverty, improve livelihoods, promote prosperity, and pass on a healthy and functioning world to the next generation.
+Governments and society in general have recognized this basic relationship.
+The 17 proposed sustainable development goals include Goal 13: “Take urgent action to address climate change and its impacts.”

-The goal of 13 of the sustainable sustainable development goals stressed decisively that the advancement of this task is under the framework of the United Nations Framework Convention on Climate Change, in order to reduce the slightest extent of double efforts and achieve the maximum benefit from limited resources.
+The proposed Sustainable Development Goal 13 critically emphasizes that this task is undertaken within the framework of the United Nations Framework Convention on Climate Change in order to minimize duplication of efforts and make the most of limited resources.

-The Paris Agreement, which will bring all countries in a common issue for the first time, aims to reduce the high temperature in the world during this century below two degrees Celsius.
+The Paris Agreement, which will bring all countries together in a common cause for the first time, aims to limit the rise in global temperature during this century to less than two degrees Celsius.

-In order to achieve this, the new treaty should set policies, paths, technologies, and funding methods for guarantee that global emissions reach their peak within a maximum period of 10 years, start removing carbon from the economy around the world, and achieving the level of climate neutrality in the second half of the century.
-The climate neutrality, which is sometimes referred to as a tie of carbon emissions, or the net zero balance, does not differ in something about the restoration of the balance of the planet, in terms of the emissions and emissions out, to its previous state that prevailed a century and a half ago.
+To achieve this, the new treaty should establish the policies, pathways, technologies and financing methods needed to ensure that global emissions peak within a maximum of 10 years, begin decarbonizing economies around the world, and achieve climate neutrality in the second half of the century.
+Climate neutrality, sometimes referred to as carbon neutrality, or net zero, is nothing different than restoring the balance of the planet, in terms of emissions entering and emissions exiting, to its previous state that prevailed a century and a half ago.

 Second: Conditions for applying for the Youth Initiatives Award

-These two paths, although they come from different backgrounds and have their own dynamics and challenges, should be supportive of each other and interrelated, if it is intended to eliminate poverty, improve the ways of living, enhance prosperity, and inherit a healthy world that performs its functions to the next generation.
-Governments and society in general realized this basic relationship.
-The seventeen proposed sustainable development goals include target 13: "Take urgent measures to address climate change and its effects.
+These two paths, although coming from different backgrounds and having their own dynamics and challenges, must be mutually supportive and interconnected if they are to eradicate poverty, improve livelihoods, promote prosperity, and pass on a healthy and functioning world to the next generation.
+Governments and society in general have recognized this basic relationship.
+The 17 proposed sustainable development goals include Goal 13: “Take urgent action to address climate change and its impacts.”

-The goal of 13 of the sustainable sustainable development goals stressed decisively that the advancement of this task is under the framework of the United Nations Framework Convention on Climate Change, in order to reduce the slightest extent of double efforts and achieve the maximum benefit from limited resources.
+The proposed Sustainable Development Goal 13 critically emphasizes that this task is undertaken within the framework of the United Nations Framework Convention on Climate Change in order to minimize duplication of efforts and make the most of limited resources.

-The Paris Agreement, which will bring all countries in a common issue for the first time, aims to reduce the high temperature in the world during this century below two degrees Celsius.
+The Paris Agreement, which will bring all countries together in a common cause for the first time, aims to limit the rise in global temperature during this century to less than two degrees Celsius.

-In order to achieve this, the new treaty should set policies, paths, technologies, and funding methods for guarantee that global emissions reach their peak within a maximum period of 10 years, start removing carbon from the economy around the world, and achieving the level of climate neutrality in the second half of the century.
-The climate neutrality, which is sometimes referred to as a tie of carbon emissions, or the net zero balance, does not differ in something about the restoration of the balance of the planet, in terms of the emissions and emissions out, to its previous state that prevailed a century and a half ago.
+To achieve this, the new treaty should establish the policies, pathways, technologies and financing methods needed to ensure that global emissions peak within a maximum of 10 years, begin decarbonizing economies around the world, and achieve climate neutrality in the second half of the century.
+Climate neutrality, sometimes referred to as carbon neutrality, or net zero, is nothing different than restoring the balance of the planet, in terms of emissions entering and emissions exiting, to its previous state that prevailed a century and a half ago.

 Main Topics of the Project

-These two paths, although they come from different backgrounds and have their own dynamics and challenges, should be supportive of each other and interrelated, if it is intended to eliminate poverty, improve the ways of living, enhance prosperity, and inherit a healthy world that performs its functions to the next generation.
-Governments and society in general realized this basic relationship.
-The seventeen proposed sustainable development goals include target 13: "Take urgent measures to address climate change and its effects.
+These two paths, although coming from different backgrounds and having their own dynamics and challenges, must be mutually supportive and interconnected if they are to eradicate poverty, improve livelihoods, promote prosperity, and pass on a healthy and functioning world to the next generation.
+Governments and society in general have recognized this basic relationship.
+The 17 proposed sustainable development goals include Goal 13: “Take urgent action to address climate change and its impacts.”

-The goal of 13 of the sustainable sustainable development goals stressed decisively that the advancement of this task is under the framework of the United Nations Framework Convention on Climate Change, in order to reduce the slightest extent of double efforts and achieve the maximum benefit from limited resources.
+The proposed Sustainable Development Goal 13 critically emphasizes that this task is undertaken within the framework of the United Nations Framework Convention on Climate Change in order to minimize duplication of efforts and make the most of limited resources.

-The Paris Agreement, which will bring all countries in a common issue for the first time, aims to reduce the high temperature in the world during this century below two degrees Celsius.
+The Paris Agreement, which will bring all countries together in a common cause for the first time, aims to limit the rise in global temperature during this century to less than two degrees Celsius.

-In order to achieve this, the new treaty should set policies, paths, technologies, and funding methods for guarantee that global emissions reach their peak within a maximum period of 10 years, start removing carbon from the economy around the world, and achieving the level of climate neutrality in the second half of the century.
-The climate neutrality, which is sometimes referred to as a tie of carbon emissions, or the net zero balance, does not differ in something about the restoration of the balance of the planet, in terms of the emissions and emissions out, to its previous state that prevailed a century and a half ago.
+To achieve this, the new treaty should establish the policies, pathways, technologies and financing methods needed to ensure that global emissions peak within a maximum of 10 years, begin decarbonizing economies around the world, and achieve climate neutrality in the second half of the century.
+Climate neutrality, sometimes referred to as carbon neutrality, or net zero, is nothing different than restoring the balance of the planet, in terms of emissions entering and emissions exiting, to its previous state that prevailed a century and a half ago.

 Awards